 'Actualising the Contents of the Heart:

 A Practice Based Study on the Training of a Female Mevlevi Semazen'.
-Hannah's PhD thesis, with a new forward, printed and bound, shipped internationally.
-175 pages with 72 photos and illustrations. £45 + Shipping
+Hannah's PhD thesis, printed and bound, shipped internationally.
+340 pages with 69 photos and illustrations. £45 + Shipping

 Copyright applies and no part of this thesis may be copied, distributed or shared without explicit permission from the author.

-Once initial payment is received the author will contact you with additional shipping costs and to exchange details.
+Once initial payment is received the author will contact you to exchange details.

 'This study looks at whirling, the Mevlevi, Sufism, and performance making through the paradigm of practice based research.
 It is story woven around the training of a Mevlevi semazen in London, a woman and an artist.